fenago/tableau-server/md/Lab 1 - Running Setup - Tableau.md

 But before you roll out Tableau Server to all colleagues, you must perform a few more steps.
 First: back up your server.
 Even though you don\'t have any users or data on your Tableau Server, you should do a quick back up.
 Our back up is quick and straightforward.
-The next chapter, [Backing Up Tableau Server](https://help.tableau.com/current/guides/everybody-install/en-us/everybody_admin_backup.htm), provides the essential steps.

 After you back up the server, you\'ll probably want to secure access to your server by configuring SSL and (optionally) providing secure access